 Now that you have a clear picture of your goals and audience you can start building your survey.
 There are many different types of survey questions one can ask: open-ended questions, multiple-choice questions, yes/no questions, rating scale questions, and more.
 Different questions suit different topics, needs, and audiences.
-Here are a few tips to keep the following in mind:
+Following are a few tips to keep in mind:

 Short surveys have a greater chance of being completed.
-Ask only what you really need to know.
+So, ask only what you really need to know.

 Confusion leads to frustration, which leads to drop-offs.
-Keep your questions short, simple, and clear.
-Build your survey gradually, starting with the easiest questions and building up to the more complex.
+So, keep your questions short, simple, and clear.
+Additionally, build your survey gradually, starting with the easiest questions and building up to the more complex.

 People will stay with you if they’re having fun.
-Consider your audience’s convenience.
-Be friendly.
-Make your survey beautiful by using cool and relevant images and color schemes.
+So, consider your audience’s convenience and be friendly.
+You can also make your survey beautiful by using cool and relevant images and color schemes.
 We’ve created dozens of survey templates that can help you get started.

 If built correctly, a survey can feel like a personal conversation.
-Use skip logic to direct respondents through different question paths based on their answers.
-Make sure you’re not asking any redundant questions, and that there are no gaps or overlaps in your structure.
+So, use skip logic to direct respondents through different question paths based on their answers.
+In addition, make sure you’re not asking any redundant questions, and that there are no gaps or overlaps in your structure.
 It’s worth the effort.

-Take your relationship with your audience to the next level.
-If it makes sense in the context of your survey, consider adding a lead generation form.
+If it makes sense in the context of your survey, take your relationship with your audience to the next level by adding a lead generation form.

 Step 3: Test and Iterate

 Once you’ve built your survey, you may want to test it on a small sample of your target audience.
-Use our visual analytics dashboard to see what works and what doesn’t.
+You can use our visual analytics dashboard to see what works and what doesn’t.
 This will give you an opportunity to make some improvements before launching.

-Check how many people opened it, where they dropped off, and how long the process took them.
-Maybe there are questions that could be made clearer or shorter.
-Is there anything you should leave out?
-How about adding some images, or rearranging the order?
+You could, for example, check how many people opened it, where they dropped off, and how long the process took them.
+As a result, you may find there are questions that could be made clearer or shorter.
+Ask yourself whether there anything you should leave out, or if you should add some images, or rearrange the order.

 Step 4: Share Your Survey

 Now that your survey is ready, it’s time to share it.
 At this point, you should remind yourself who you’re dealing with.
-Go back to your goals, sample size, and most importantly your target audience.
+To do so, go back to your goals, sample size, and most importantly your target audience.
 Where would you have the greatest chances of getting their attention?

 The options are endless.
-You can make it a Facebook survey, or a WhatsApp survey.
-Share a link to it on social media, invite people to your personal survey page on our site, or embed the survey on your website.
+For example, you can make it a Facebook survey, or a WhatsApp survey, share a link to it on social media, invite people to your personal survey page on our site, or embed the survey on your website.

-The fact that you can receive live updates makes it easy to follow the response rate.
-You can see early on if your sharing strategy is working.
+The fact that you can receive live updates makes it easy to follow the response rate because you can see early on if your sharing strategy is working.
 If not, don’t panic, just try a new channel or a different time.
 You’ll figure it out eventually.